-I’ve been a working writer all my life, starting with a small-town weekly newspaper column and regional Southern California magazines in my youth, to corporate communications for my own businesses and client projects, and on to published nonfiction books.
-As a veteran entrepreneur I've forged my own path with a diverse range of skills, but technology has always been at the core since my early U.S. Army mainframe “keypunch” days in Germany (as in the vintage photo below, when hair was abundant and it came with color).
+Gary McAvoy has been a working writer all his life, starting with a small-town weekly newspaper column and regional Southern California magazines in his youth, to corporate communications for his own businesses and client projects, and on to published nonfiction books.
+Influenced by Robert Frost in his early twenties, Gary took the path less traveled, forging an entrepreneurial career with a diverse range of skills, having technology at its core since his early U.S. Army mainframe “keypunch” days in Germany (as this photo reveals, when hair was abundant and it came with color).

-For several years, mainly in spring and fall when new books hit the shelves, I had the great pleasure of spending time with scores of the most talented authors writing today, while managing the Seattle media leg of their tours.
-The work was intense and fast-paced, usually lasting one to three days or so, until each author boarded a plane for the next city on tour.
-It was during this time I had the privilege of escorting primatologist Dr. Jane Goodall, and over the next three days we formed a remarkable bond, one that a few years later resulted in our collaborative work on Harvest for Hope: A Guide to Mindful Eating.
+While consulting on the side to support his dreams as a struggling artist, Gary chanced upon an intriguing part-time gig few people are even aware of—being a literary media escort for authors on book tour.
+For several years, mainly in the spring and fall book seasons, Gary worked with scores of the most talented authors writing today, managing the Seattle media leg of their promotional tours.
+The work was intense and fast-paced, usually lasting one to three days, until each author boarded a plane for the next city on their tour schedule.
+It was during this time he had the privilege of escorting primatologist Dr. Jane Goodall, and over the next three days the two formed a close and lasting bond, one which, a few years later, resulted in their collaborative work on Harvest for Hope: A Guide to Mindful Eating.

 (Viewable version coming soon in the Evidence Room)

-I'm an active member of the Authors Guild, PEN America, International Thriller Writers, Alliance of Independent Authors, Manuscript Society, and Médecins Sans Frontières/Doctors Without Borders Legacy Society.
+Gary is an active member of the Authors Guild, PEN America, International Thriller Writers, Alliance of Independent Authors, The Manuscript Society, and Médecins Sans Frontières/Doctors Without Borders Legacy Society.

 And he is still working on that novel.